 When you or a loved one is in jail, bail may seem like a daunting task.
 You’re not alone.
 Many people do not know how bail works or how to get bail money.

-If you have been arrested and need bail, contact Robert M Helfend at 800-834-6434 now for immediate assistance.
+If you have been arrested and need bail, contact Robert M Helfend at the Helfend Law Group at 800-834-6434 now for immediate assistance.